oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Create the database objects for the Account service

-    The Accounts service is going to have two main objects - an `account` and a `transaction`.
-These will be stored in the Oracle Database.
-The accounts will be stored in a regular relational table, and the transactions will be stored in a Blockchain table.
+    The Accounts service is going to have two main objects - an `account` and a `journal`.

-    > **Note**: Blockchain tables are append-only tables in which only insert operations are allowed.
-Deleting rows is either prohibited or restricted based on time.
-Rows in a blockchain table are made tamper-resistant by special sequencing and chaining algorithms.
-Users can verify that rows have not been tampered.
-A hash value that is part of the row metadata is used to chain and validate rows.

     Here are the SQL statements to create the necessary objects in the database.
 If you installed SQLcl as recommended, you can connect to your database using this command (or use the SQLcl session created during Lab two, Setup)